Colon Cancer On The Rise: Diet, Lifestyle, & More Explained

 Why Is Colon Cancer On The Rise?
 Better Habits Can Lower Risk

-Colon cancer has a strong hereditary component that can’t be ignored.
-If a parent, sibling, or close relative has had colon cancer, your odds of developing it are higher.
-This isn’t speculation; it’s hard data from decades of research.
+Colon cancer has a well-established hereditary component.
+If a parent, sibling, or close relative has been diagnosed, your risk is higher.
+This is supported by decades of research.

-Heavy alcohol consumption can mess with your gut in ways that go beyond a hangover.
-It disrupts the balance of bacteria in your colon, inflames tissues, and ramps up the production of acetaldehyde, a known carcinogen.
-According to the National Cancer Institute, moderate to heavy drinkers face a 1.2 to 1.5 times higher risk of developing colorectal cancer compared to non-drinkers.
-That’s not a trivial bump.
+Alcohol affects the gut in several ways.
+It can disrupt the balance of bacteria in the colon, promote inflammation, and increase levels of acetaldehyde, a known carcinogen.
+According to the National Cancer Institute, moderate to heavy alcohol consumption is linked to a higher risk of colorectal cancer compared to non-drinkers.

 Why Is Colon Cancer On The Rise?
 Reduce Your Cancer Risk